An Introduction to the Discharging Method via Graph Coloring: Edge-coloring and List Edge-coloring

-The Discharging Method was developed in the study of planar graphs.
-Although many results on planar graphs (especially with girth restrictions) extend to all graphs satisfying the resulting bound on $\mad(G)$, in this section we return to the historical roots and emphasize results where planarity is needed.
-Since planarity is very restrictive, for planar graphs one can sometimes prove stronger results than hold for $\mad(G)<6$.
-As examples, we first pursue the problems discussed in Section~\ref{seclistedge} (other examples appear in the exercises).

-Borodin~\cite{ovb} confirmed the List Coloring Conjecture for planar graphs with large maximum degree, proving that $\chil'(G)=\Delta(G)$ when $\Delta(G)\ge14$.
-This later was strengthened to $\Delta(G)\ge12$ by Borodin, Kostochka, and Woodall~\cite{BKW}.
-Borodin~\cite{ovb} also confirmed Vizing's weaker conjecture in the broader class of planar graphs with $\Delta(G)\ge9$, showing that then $\chil'(G)\le\Delta(G)+1$.
-Bonamy~\cite{Bon} obtained this conclusion also for $\Delta(G)=8$, by a much longer proof using 11 reducible configurations.

-The bound $\Delta(G)+1$ has also been proved for planar graphs with $\Delta(G)\ge6$ having no two $3$-faces sharing an edge~\cite{C1}.
-It was proved in~\cite{JMS} for $\Delta(G)\le4$ (including nonplanar graphs), and when $\Delta(G)=5$ it is known for planar graphs with no $3$-cycle~\cite{ZW}, no $4$-cycle~\cite{C1}, or no $5$-cycle~\cite{WL}.
-The proofs for $\Delta(G)=5$ all use discharging.
+We first consider Vizing's weaker conjecture that always $\chil'(G)\le \Delta(G)+1$.
+Borodin~\cite{ovb} proved it for planar $G$ with $\Delta(G)\ge9$.
+Bonamy~\cite{Bon} extended this to $\Delta(G)=8$, by a much longer proof with 11 reducible configurations.
+It was also proved for planar graphs with $\Delta(G)\ge6$ having no two $3$-faces sharing an edge~\cite{C1}.
+It was proved in~\cite{JMS} for $\Delta(G)\le4$ (including nonplanar graphs), and for $\Delta(G)=5$ it is known for planar graphs with no $3$-cycle~\cite{ZW}, no $4$-cycle~\cite{C1}, or no $5$-cycle~\cite{WL}.
+The proofs for $\Delta(G)=5$ use discharging.

-The distinctive feature of discharging for planar graphs is that charge can also be assigned to faces, which are vertices in the dual graph.
-The dual graph $G^*$ is also planar, so $\mad(G^*)<6$ and we can use discharging on both $G$ and $G^*$.
-Using their interaction is more effective and leads to three common (and natural) ways to assign charge on planar graphs.

-\begin{proposition} Let $V(G)$ and $F(G)$ be the sets of vertices and faces in a plane graph $G$, and let $\ell(f)$ denote the length of a face $f$.
-The following equalities hold for $G$.

-\end{proposition} \begin{proof} Euler's Formula for connected planar graphs is $n-m+p=2$, where $n$, $m$, and $p$ count the vertices, edges, and faces (``points'' in the dual).
-Multiply Euler's Formula by $-6$ or $-4$ and split the term for edges to obtain the three formulas below.